 Preparation for class is important to student's academic success.
 Lectures are designed to provide broad overviews and key concepts, while readings offer more detailed coverage.
-Participants tend to study on campus, or find that cafes are good places to experience the city while also concentrating on homework.
+Participants study on campus, at the hotel, or find that cafes are good places to experience the city while also concentrating on homework.